 In X-MEN: FIRST CLASS, James McAvoy stars as Charles Xavier, a powerful telepath who recruits a band of fellow mutants -- each with unique abilities -- in this prequel to the popular X-Men franchise.
 After a World War II-era opening sequence, the bulk of the story takes place at the height of the Cold War in the early 1960s, as Xavier teams up with another powerful mutant, Erik Lehnsherr (Michael Fassbender), to track down the nefarious Sebastian Shaw (Kevin Bacon).
 Shaw and his colleagues are trying to kick off a nuclear disaster, while Xavier and the newly formed X-Men (including Xavier's childhood friend/foster sister, Raven/Mystique, who's played by Jennifer Lawrence) try to prevent World War III.
 Meanwhile, Erik may be pursuing his own agenda.

-X-MEN: FIRST CLASS isn't perfect, but it's more fun to focus on what's right: the brilliant casting, for starters, especially when it comes to McAvoy and Fassbender.
+This movie isn't perfect, but it's more fun to focus on what's right: the brilliant casting, for starters, especially when it comes to McAvoy and Fassbender.
 Compared to the others, they're practically conducting a master class in thespianism, regardless of the movie's otherwordly plotlines.
 That said, X-Men: First Class is a bit too long, some scene transitions are abrupt, and the dialogue has its bumpy moments.

 Families can talk about the messages in X-Men: First Class.
 What do the mutants' struggles have in common with other challenges that people have faced?
 Why do people tend to fear what is different?

 What does the movie say about revenge?
 Is Erik justified in his pursuit of vengeance?
 Do the ends ever justify the means?